ASICS GLIDERIDE MAX Running Shoe Review

 See details on graph tool

-Overall, the cushioning at the heel is good, especially at higher forces.
+Overall, the heel cushioning is great, especially at higher forces.
 It's well-suited for heel strikers who want a bit more protection underfoot for easy miles and longer distances.

 Forefoot Cushioning